awadell1/PkgJogger.jl/docs/src/index.md

 JogAwesomePkg.benchmark()
 ```

-## Benchmark, Revise and Benchmark Again!
+## Benchmark, Revise, and Benchmark Again!

 PkgJogger uses [Revise.jl](https://github.com/timholy/Revise.jl) to track
 changes to your `benchmark/bench_*.jl` files and reload your suite as you edit.